 If an umbrella has a black outside, and a white or silver inside, then you actually turn the whole strobe+umbrella setup around, so the strobe is pointed directly away from the subject, and then is bounced off that white or silver surface before it returns towards the subject.

 Why would you want to use one type of light modifier or the other?
-The simple answer is, a shoot-through umbrella is just fine for many types of conditions, as long as the lights are next to or behind you, the photographer, and especially if you merely want to soften your light source, but not actually direct it.
+The simple answer is, a shoot-through umbrella is just fine for many types of conditions, as long as the lights are next to or behind you and especially if you merely want to soften your light source, but not actually direct it.

 A bounce umbrella, on the other hand, adds a few benefits: Since it is black on one side, it doesn’t spill light in that direction, it only throws its light in the general direction of the subject.
 This is very useful for when you’re shooting a larger scene from a distance, and a bright white umbrella might create a flare in your lens if it gets too close to being in the frame.